European Cities With the Highest Quality of Life

 Bottom Line: Zurich, Switzerland

-Go window-shopping along the exclusive Bahnhofstrasse, get an overview of the surroundings on a short roundtrip on Lake Zurich and climb up Uetliberg for spectacular views.
-After, enjoy some sausages in the beer garden Bauschänzli by the river, and meander the old cobbled streets in the Old Town off the Münstergasse with is many little bars and cafes.
+Go window-shopping along the exclusive Bahnhofstrasse, get an overview of the surroundings on a short round trip on Lake Zurich, and climb up Uetliberg for spectacular views.
+After, enjoy some sausages in the beer garden Bauschänzli by the river, and meander the old cobbled streets in the Old Town off the Münstergasse with its many little bars and cafes.

 1. Vienna, Austria

 Bottom Line: Vienna, Austria